liaminventions/liaminventions/README.md

 **👋 Hi, I’m Waverider**

-I am working on the XPL-32 (8 bit homebrew laptop) and the emulator for it.
+I am working on creating the XPL-32 (an 8 bit homebrew laptop) and the emulator for it.

 I also made a C64 intro!